Bore water (groundwater)

 Known groundwater contamination

-The EPA establishes a mandatory duty for property owners, occupiers, consultants and auditors to notify the EPA of site contamination that affects or threatens groundwater.
+The Environment Protection Act 1993 requires property owners, occupiers, consultants and auditors to notify the EPA of site contamination that affects or threatens groundwater.
 This information is available to the public in the following ways:

 An EPA investigation (assessment) area may be identified by the EPA where information on site contamination identifies the need for potential risks to human health to be assessed within a large area.
-Please click here to view the current areas being assessed by liable parties and the EPA, where the site has no liable party.
+Current assessment areas being assessed by liable parties and the EPA, where the site has no liable party.

 The EPA has a wealth of monitoring data, technical publications, information sheets, guidelines and reports relating to its core activities of licensing environmental activities and enforcing standards that industries, companies and even individuals must meet.